 We’ve come a long way from the early wireless routers we saw nearly 20 years ago.
 Wi-Fi has gone from being high technology to a commodity that’s almost everywhere.

-We’ll explain what’s happening and why it’ll be important for future wireless devices you have in your home.
+We’ll explain what’s happening and why it’ll be important for future wireless devices you'll have in your home.
+We'll also take a look at the new Wi-Fi 6 (802.11ax) routers that have already been launched.

 Now the following will be used:

-- Wi-Fi 6 means 802.11ax technology – the new generation of Wi-Fi, coming in products throughout the remainder of 2019
+- Wi-Fi 6 means 802.11ax technology – the new generation of Wi-Fi, present in many new routers you'll buy from now on - but not many devices as yet.

 - Wi-Fi 5 means 802.11ac technology – effectively the current generation